fsvieira/p2pqueue/README.md

 Usage: `const node = new P2P(options)`

 * Options:
 * peerId, the node peerId.
-Automatic generated if none is provided,
+Automatically generated if none is provided,
 * port, the node address port, default 0 (an available port is automatically selected),
-* bootstrap, an array of known address to this node connects at start, default to [].
+* bootstrap, an array of known addresses to this node connects at start, default to [].

 Ex. `const nodeP2P = new P2P({bootstrap});`